 Instructions

 • Make the Mashed Potato Topping.
-Peel the Russet potatoes and then rinse them under cold water.
+Peel the potatoes and then rinse them under cold water.
 Chop the potatoes into eighths.

 • Place the potatoes and cauliflower florets in a large saucepan or Dutch oven and add just enough water to cover.
 Add 1 1/2 teaspoons kosher salt and stir to combine.
 Place the rosemary sprig on top.
 Bring to a boil and cook until both potatoes and cauliflower are fork-tender and are very soft when poked, about 15 minutes.